SWEN-712/machine-learning-manish1210/README.md

-Project has two parts, Part A is done using Scala folowing the tutorials and Part B is done with Python using different libraries for analysing the tweets better as Part A does not give enough information.
+Project has two parts, Part A is done using Scala following the tutorials and Part B is done with Python using different libraries for analysing the tweets better as Part A does not give enough information.

 A.Setup for Analysis using Scala(SentimentAnalysis folder)